 The scope and extent of the PTAB’s authority to invalidate patents was discussed in the Supreme Court case, Cuozzo Speed Technologies LLC v.
 Lee, 136 S.Ct.
 2131 (2016).
 There, the Court held that the PTAB has discretion to use the broadest reasonable interpretation when reviewing patent claims.
 Id. at 2142.
 The resulting decision can have major implications on the pharmaceutical industry since a broad interpretation will more likely invalidate patent claims.

-This has a significant implications for pharmaceutical companies since parties can now challenge the patent validity of widely recognized drugs and medication.
+This has a significant implications for pharmaceutical companies because parties can now challenge the patent validity of widely recognized drugs and medication.
 Once a patent is invalidated, pharmaceutical companies may possibly lose their rights to exclude others from manufacturing a drug after spending a significant amount of time and money on research.
 This can result in pharmaceutical companies failing to recoup the expense of producing the drug.

 Possible Effect on the Pharmaceutical Industry